bfitzy2142/NET4901-SP-SDLENS/README.md

 $ karaf-version/bin/./karaf clean
 ```

-When starting the program with the `clean` option, this ensures that any previously installed packages are not inclueded and allows for more continuity at the cost of an extra step.
-To install the OpenDaylight features which we use, the following command is used:
+When starting the program, run the `clean` option.
+This ensures that any previously installed packages are removed and allows for more continuity at the cost of an extra step.

+Use the following command to install required ODL features:

 ```
 > feature:install odl-restconf odl-l2switch-switch odl-dlux-core odl-dluxapps-nodes odl-dluxapps-topology odl-dluxapps-yangui odl-dluxapps-yangvisualizer odl-dluxapps-yangman
 ```

 #### Mininet (Optional)
-If you are using Mininet to emulate a SDN network, you can download the virtual machine from Mininet's website: [Download](https://github.com/mininet/mininet/wiki/Mininet-VM-Images)
+If you are using Mininet to emulate an SDN network, you can download the Mininet virtual machine from Mininet's website: [Download](https://github.com/mininet/mininet/wiki/Mininet-VM-Images)

-Once downloaded and opperational, you can create a new topology with the following command.
-Note that you will have to specifiy the IP address of the OpenDaylight controller.
+Once downloaded and opperational, you can create a new topology with the following command. **Note: Add your controller IP**.

 ```bash
 $ sudo mn --controller=remote,ip=`controller IP` --switch ovsk,protocols=OpenFLow13 --topo Topology of your choice